somilg050/somilg050/README.md

 </p>

 <h2 align="center">Hello there!
 My name is Somil Gupta. 👋🤓</h2>
-<p align="center">I'm a Back End Developer | VUI Developer from India.
+<p align="center">I'm a Backend + VUI Developer | Alexa Student Influencer | Computer Science Undergrad at BITS Pilani</br>
-I'm also currently doing my B.E. in CSE from BITS Pilani.
 I currently passionate about Voice Technology, Web Apps, Serverless Architecture and Vanilla JS :)

 In my spare time, the development community is a big part of his life.
 I spends much time learning emerging technologies and actively figuring out venues that would help him integrate this cutting-edge technology into consumer and enterprise products.